-Similar to send-url/file, but it consumes the contents of a page to show, and displayes it from a temporary file.
+Similar to send-url/file, but it consumes the contents of a page to show and displays it from a temporary file.

-If delete-at is a number, the temporary file is removed after this many seconds.
-The deletion happens in a thread, so if racket exits before that it will not happen - when this function is called it scans old generated files (this happens randomly, not on every call) and removes them to avoid cluttering the temporary directory.
-If delete-at is #f, no delayed deletion happens, but old temporary files are still deleted as described above.
+When send-url/content is called, it scans old generated files (this happens randomly, not on every call) and removes them to avoid cluttering the temporary directory.
+If the #:delete-at argument is a number, then the temporary file is more eagerly removed after the specified number of seconds; the deletion happens in a thread, so if Racket exits earlier, the deletion will not happen.
+If the #:delete-at argument is #f, no eager deletion happens, but old temporary files are still deleted as described above.